How To Make Authentic Ciabatta Using a Bread Machine (+Video)

 - RIMLESS BAKING TRAY:

-- If all your cookie sheets have rims, turn one over and use the backside.
+- If all your cookie sheets have rims, turn one over and use the backside

-- WIRE RACK:
+- WIRE COOLING RACK:

 📌Kitchen Tip📌 If your ciabatta flattens during the final rise, it may have overproofed.
 Fold it lengthwise to double the height, dimple with fingertips, let rest 5-10 minutes, then bake as usual.